-The powers and duties of the Executive Director shall be to:
+- 14 The powers and duties of the Executive Director shall be to: - 15 A. Develop reports to be transmitted to the Intergovernmental Relations Committee and hundred fifty dollars (\$250.00) for each official meeting as required at 2 N.N.C. § 974

-A. Develop reports to be transmitted to the Intergovernmental Relations Committee and to the Navajo Nation Council by the Chairperson of the Commission through the Commission, to the Navajo Nation Council, concerning activities of the Commission, including reports on the implementation of its recommendations;
+C. Members shall receive honorarium stipend pay of one hundred dollars (\$100.00) two selected by the Commission.
+The subcommittee shall exist until it has completed its assigned task, made recommendations and reported to the Commission.
+The same provisions which applies to Commission meetings shall also apply to the subcommittee

-B. Develop the annual budget and formulate administrative and operating policies pertaining to the Commission of the and the Office and take action necessary for their accomplishment. and enforcement thereof;
+(A) and may be reimbursed for actual expenses incurred relative to Commission

-C. Hire and supervise support staff and consultants in accordance with Navajo law, regulations, and procedures.
-The Executive Director shall employ or engage those persons qualified by education and experience necessary to discharge the duties of the Commission;
+The Commission may establish subcommittees consisting of Commission members

-D. Exercise supervisory control authority and direction over the day-to-day operation of the Office;
+- to the Navajo Nation Council by the Chairperson of the Commission through the 16 - 17 Commission, to the Navajo Nation Council, concerning activities of the Commission, - 18 including reports on the implementation of its recommendations; - B. Develop the annual budget and formulate administrative and operating policies 19 - pertaining to the Commission of the and the Office and take action necessary for their 20 - 21 accomplishment. and enforcement thereof; - C. Hire and supervise support staff and consultants in accordance with Navajo law, 22 - regulations, and procedures.
+The Executive Director shall employ or engage those persons 23 - qualified by education and experience necessary to discharge the duties of the 24 - 25 Commission: - D. Exercise supervisory control authority and direction over the day-to-day operation of - 27 the Office;

-- E. Represent the Office in executive level planning; - F. Delegate authority to members of staff; and - G. Perform other duties as directed by the Commission.
+- 28 E. Represent the Office in executive level planning: - F. Delegate authority to members of staff; and - G. Perform other duties as directed by the Commission.

 1 § 977.
 Office; staff; duties and accountability 2 A. The staff is accountable and reports to the Executive Director.
-The staff is hired and - 3 subject to the Navajo Nation Personnel Policies and Procedures.
+The staff is hired and 3 subject to the Navajo Nation Personnel Policies and Procedures.
 4 B. The duties of staff are as follows: 5 1.
 To provide a full range of administrative and support services to the Commission 6 and the Executive Director.
 7 2.
 To act as resource persons for the Commission.
-8 To collect information and maintain central files of all information, data, statistics 9 and research materials.
+8 3.
+To collect information and maintain central files of all information, data, statistics 9 and research materials.
 10 4.
 To assist in preparing for Commission meetings by collecting and confirming 11 information, notifying interested parties and preparation of materials necessary to 12 conduct meetings.
 13 5.
 To assist in the coordination of scheduling of Commission and subcommittee 14 meetings and activities.
 15 6.
 Perform other duties as directed by the Executive Director.
 16 7.
 The Office of Navajo Government Development shall be authorized to procure 17 necessary supplies, services, equipment, furniture, and make contracts as authorized 18 from time to time through the Navajo Nation budget process.
 19 § 978.
-Amendments 20 Sections 970-977 herein may be amended by the Navajo Nation Council upon 21 recommendation of the Intergovernmental Relations Naabik'iyati' Committee and the 22 Commission on Navajo Government Development.
+Amendments 20 Sections 970-977 herein may be amended by the Navajo Nation Council upon 21 recommendation of the Intergovernmental Relations Naabik'íyáti' Committee and the 22 Commission on Navajo Government Development.
 23 24 25 26 SECTION FOUR.
 EFFECTIVE DATE 27 The amendments enacted herein shall be effective pursuant to 2 N.N.C. § 221 (B).
 28 29 SECTION FIVE.
-CODIFICATION 30 9 of 10 20-432-1
+CODIFICATION